“Because every day is Children’s Day!”

 What we do know is that indoor air quality (IAQ) is directly linked to health, and lowering VOC emissions from paint, furnishings and other indoor materials is important in homes, schools, hospitals and workplaces.
 This is why products tout their no-VOC and low-VOC status, and why products get GREENGUARD certified.

 Here at Xybix, we minimize VOCs by paying attention to the materials and manufacturing techniques that go into making our consoles.
 For example, we selected a water-based spray adhesive with zero VOCs to protect our employees during the manufacturing process and the users of our furniture.
 But you don’t have to take our word for it.
-Our products undergo independent testing every quarter to achieve GREENGUARD certification, the widely adopted and trusted standard for identifying and labeling low-emitting VOC products.
+Our products undergo independent testing every quarter to achieve GREENGUARD Certification, the widely adopted and trusted standard for identifying and labeling low-emitting VOC products.
+In fact, as April 14, 2022, we earned GREENGUARD Gold Certification, which includes more health-based criteria to ensure that products are acceptable for use in schools and healthcare facilities.
 The certification ensures that all parts of the console—even the 3D laminate desktop—meet the most stringent chemical emission standards in the world.

 We focus on low VOC emissions because we care about workplace health—especially in 24/7 public safety and healthcare environments—and we care about the Earth.
 Plus, we care for another reason: GREENGUARD certification can help our architect partners.